 Which Fiat 500 model year has the most issues?

 Fiat 500 has been in the market since 1957.
 Over the years, they have had both reliable and unreliable models.
-With that said, the Fiat 500 model year with the most problems is the 2016 Fiat 500.
+With that said the Fiat 500 model year with the most problems is the 2016 Fiat 500.
 It is followed closely by the 2014 and 2012 model years.
 All of these models have reported over 30 problems, which is quite high compared to other model years.
+The best Fiat 500 year is 2018.

 Fiat 500 may have several issues as discussed above, but it is also reliable, fun to drive, easy to park, economical, and stylish.
 But with proper care and maintenance, the Fiat 500 can last over 200,000 miles.